cogentcore/cogent/README.md

 * code in main grid package provides all the editors for right tabs.

-* control knobs are sprites, need to add sprite events in gi so we can get mouse events on them.

-* figure out clipping eventually.

 # TODO:

-* initial resize to fit content, and button to do that in any case
+* resize to fit content button

-* paint editor

 * svg.Text bbox is wrong

+* objects with their own unique gradient transforms need the gradient updated when repositioned.
+  gradientUnits = "userSpaceOnUse"

 * svg.Node ToPath -- convert any node to a path

+* figure out clipping eventually.